beepboopitschloe/savvy/design_overview.md

 #### schema

 - _id {string} PouchDB unique ID.
-- htmlInputType {string} One of input_text, input_number, textarea, checkbox,
+- inputType {string} One of text, number, textarea, checkbox, select, date, card, component, componentType.
-  select, or date.
+- inputOptions {json} Options for the input. eg, this is where the options for a <select> would go, or the min/max fields for a number.

 ### Field